rekindle-blog/rekindle-blog.github.io/_posts/2022-05-05-the-celebration-of-tyranny-in-pastoral-ministry.md

 ---
 layout: post
-title: The Celebration Of Tyranny In Pastoral Ministry
+title: The Celebration of Tyranny in Pastoral Ministry
 author: gheslop
 tags:
 - The Pastoral Epistles